-Juan Carlos has concertized throughout his native Spain, United States, United Kingdom, Germany, Holland, Ireland, Ukraine, Central America, Puerto Rico, to name a few.
-He has collaborated with orchestras such as, Orquesta de Radio Televisión Española, The Chamber Orchestra of New York, Orquesta de Valencia, Covent Garden Chamber Orchestra, Orchestra Sinfonica di Bari, Orquesta Nacional de El Salvador, Orquesta Sinfonica de Castilla y León, Orquesta Ciudad de Granada, Orquesta de Extremadura, among others, and has performed in venues such as, Carnegie Hall, Teatro de la Maestranza, Palau de la Música, Steinway Hall in New York and London, St James’s Piccadilly in London, Chicago Cultural Center, Royal Dublin Society, Kharkov National Opera House, Palau de la Música, Teatros del Canal, Teatro de la Maestranza, Auditorio Monumental, Teatro Nacional de El Salvador, Auditorio Manuel de Falla, Fundación Juan March, Fundación Scherzo.
+Juan Carlos has concertized throughout his native Spain, Europe, United States, United Kingdom, or Argentina, to name a few.
+He has appeared as a soloist with orchestras such as, Orquesta de Radio Televisión Española, The Chamber Orchestra of New York, Orquesta Nacional de Colombia, Covent Garden Chamber Orchestra, Orquesta de Valencia, Orquesta Nacional de El Salvador, Orquesta Sinfonica de Castilla y León, Orquesta Ciudad de Granada, Orquesta Filarmónica de Gran Canaria, among others, and has performed in venues such as, Carnegie Hall, Teatro de la Maestranza, Palau de la Música, Steinway Hall in New York and London, St James’s Picadilly, Chicago Cultural Center, Royal Dublin Society, Kharkiv National Opera House, Filharmonia Krakow, Filharmonia Slaska.
 He was featured on the Messiaen Centennial Celebration at Yale performing Vingt Regards sur l’enfant-Jésus.
-Also an advocate for contemporary music, he has premiered works by Fernando Buide, Jesús Rueda, among others.
+Also, an advocate for contemporary music, he has premiered works by Fernando Buide, Jesús Rueda, among others.
 Previous engagement included performances in festivals in Europe and the US, such as Festival Internacional de Santander, The Holland Music Sessions, Norfolk Music at Yale, Stony Brook, and Wintergreen Performing Arts, and chamber music performances with the Tokyo String Quartet, Quiroga String Quartet, as well as performances with the Grammy-nominated "Yale Cellos" under the direction of the late Aldo Parisot.

-Juan Carlos is a prize winner of many prestigious competitions internationally, such as The Paloma O’Shea Santander International Piano Competition, Iturbi International Piano Competition, 56 Jaén International Piano Competition, CSMTA Young Artists Competition, Chamber Music Society at Yale.
-He has also been the recipient of prizes and awards as the George Miles Fellowship, Linda & Alan Englander Fellowship.
+Juan Carlos Fernández-Nieto is a prize winner of many prestigious competitions internationally, such as The Paloma O’Shea Santander International Piano Competition, Iturbi International Piano Competition, Jaen International Piano Competition, CSMTA Young Artists Competition, Chamber Music Society at Yale.
+He has also been the recipient of prizes and awards as the Yale Alumni Prize, George Miles Fellowship, Linda & Alan Englander Fellowship.
 He has been a featured guest in TV shows and radio, as in Deutschlandfunk, Radio Nacional de España, TVE, Cadena Cope, Cadena Ser, Musical Cities, Radio Nacional de El Salvador, ORF1 Radio and has been featured as well in specialized magazines as Fono Forum, Pizzicato LUX, Ritmo, Scherzo, Melómano, and Gramophone UK.